-No matter how new your roof is, you can’t claim insurance unless you keep your roof well maintained.
-Never delay roof leak repairs because damaged roofs are more likely to collapse or leak, which can damage your property, belongings, and pose a threat to life.
+No matter how new your roof is, you can’t claim insurance unless you keep your roof well-maintained.
+Never delay roof leak repairs because damaged roofs are more likely to collapse or leak, which can damage your property and belongings, and possibly pose a threat to life.

 3. Immediately Call Your Insurance

 After you notice any roof storm damage, call your preferred professional roofer and then immediately call your insurance carrier.
 Most companies have a defined timeline during which you can claim damages.
 At this point, your insurance carrier will assign a field adjuster to come out and inspect the damage and start the process for your claim.
 Here at RoofCrafters, we like to meet the adjuster to go over the entire scope of work that will be required to make the repairs to make sure nothing is left out.

 4. File Storm Damage Claim

 Always file a roof storm damage claim after contacting a roofing contractor to inspect and confirm that you have storm damage to your roof and that the repairs are going to be greater than your deductible.

 This way your insurance does not start a claim with no damage or sometimes it’s just not enough damage to meet your deductible and these claims once opened by you will go against you when it’s time to renew your homeowner’s policy even though they get denied for not enough damage.